4db83/TSEF-code/README.md

-# TSEF
+# Overview
- Code for TSEF
+This repo contains code for the course "Time Series Econometrics for Finance".